tbow5257/server-config/README.md

 	</Directory>
 </VirtualHost>

+<h3> List of Resources </h3>
-Here are a list of some of the 3rd party resources used to complete the project: https://www.jakowicz.com/flask-apache-wsgi/ <br />
+Here are a list of some of the 3rd party resources used to complete the project: <br />
+https://www.jakowicz.com/flask-apache-wsgi/ <br />
 https://www.ssh.com/ssh/host-key <br />
 https://www.linode.com/docs/security/use-public-key-authentication-with-ssh <br />